Distribution (marketing): Channel switching

 The advent of "category killers", such as Australia's Officeworks, has contributed to an increase in channel switching behaviour.

-Channel-switching (not to be confused with zapping or channel surfing on TV) is the action of consumers switching from one type of channel intermediary to a different type of intermediary for their purchases.
+Channel-switching is the action of consumers switching from one type of channel intermediary to a different type of intermediary for their purchases.
 Examples include switching from brick-and-mortar stores to online catalogues and e-commerce providers; switching from grocery stores to convenience stores or switching from top tier department stores to mass market discount outlets.
 A number of factors have led to an increase in channel switching behaviour; the growth of e-commerce, the globalization of markets, the advent of category killers (such as Officeworks and Kids 'R Us) as well as changes in the legal or statutory environment.
 For instance, in Australia and New Zealand, following a relaxation of laws prohibiting supermarkets from selling therapeutic goods, consumers have gradually switched away from pharmacies and toward supermarkets for the purchase of minor analgesics, cough and cold preparations and complementary medicines such as vitamins and herbal remedies.

 For the consumer, channel switching offers a more diverse shopping experience, which may concern some sellers by its potential to erode market share.
 Evidence of channel switching can suggest that disruptive forces are at play, and that consumer behaviour is undergoing fundamental changes.
 A consumer may be prompted to switch channels when the product or service can be found at cheaper prices, when superior models become available, when a wider range is offered, or simply because it is more convenient to shop through a different channel (e.g. online or one-stop shopping).
 As a hedge against market share losses due to switching behaviour, some retailers engage in multi-channel retailing.